SFTtech/openage/doc/reverse_engineering/networking/02-header.md

 ## Description

 *:network_source_id*<br/>
 The *:network_id* of the person who sent the packet.
 A *:network_id* is different for every game, but is not generated randomly for all players.
-When joining the lobby, every player gets assigned `last_network_id - 2` as his own *:network_id* where *last_network_id* is the ID of the person who joined before him.
+When joining the lobby, every player gets assigned `last_network_id - 2` as their own *:network_id* where *last_network_id* is the ID of the person who joined before them.

 *:network_dest_id*<br/>
 The *:network_id* of the person who should receive the packet.
 Is only used for sync packets and remains unused for most commands.